 Phoenix's Diverse Cocktail HourBack to Top of List

 Phoenix is a melting pot of cultures from around the U.S. and beyond.
 And, when it comes to the craft cocktail and brewing scene, creative ideas from all over converge here to serve up an eclectic blend of flavors to savor in the most unique places.
 Find out why the new and innovative cocktails at downtown’s Bitter & Twisted Cocktail Parlour, or its sister bar, Little Rituals have earned countless accolades and international acclaim.
 For those looking for a truly one-of-a-kind drink experience, venture just beyond downtown and Century Grand, where diners board a train car that transports back to the roaring '20s, or UnderTow, a speakeasy-style tiki bar that pairs its ever-changing cocktail menus with the nautical explorations of a ship and its crew.
 Arizona continues to garner attention for its growing craft brewery scene, thanks to such operations as SanTan Brewery & Distillery, which prides itself on its culture of craft beer, spirits and food.
 SanTan has won numerous awards for its beers and has become a leader in the “craft can revolution.”
-The latest addition to the Phoenix brewery scene is Greenwood Brewing, a brewing operation and tap room founded by Megan Greenwood, one of Arizona’s first female brewers to launch her own tap room.
+One of the newer to the Phoenix brewery scene is Greenwood Brewing, a brewing operation and tap room founded by Megan Greenwood, one of Arizona’s first female brewers to launch her own tap room.
 This craft beer aficionado thrives on making tasty beer, and she’s using her craft as a platform for sharing social experiences and powerful conversations to promote change in the Phoenix community.
 Several local brewers are bringing social justice to the craft beer conversation in Phoenix.
 Chip Mulala, Huss Brewing Company’s “minister of craft beer” has created a Black is Beautiful brew — a summer stout that’s dark in color, but light in taste — with the proceeds benefitting Unit Freedom.
 Akil Zakariya with Wren House Brewing Company has created Black Excellence, an imperial stout with coffee, vanilla and cacao, to raise funds for the NAACP.

 Phoenix’s Coloring Book: The Arts and Culture of PhoenixBack to Top of List